Opportunities for the 2020-2021 Academic Year

 Graduate students who have been invited by recognized organizations or conferences to present their work may apply for partial travel assistance or related expenses from the Graduate Dean.

 Average awards are $400–700.

 There are four deadlines annually.
 Decisions are made within five weeks of each deadline.

 |October 1||October 31|

-Grant payments reimburse eligible travel expenses.
+Grant payments will reimburse various expenses based on the proposal.
 To collect payment, grantees submit receipts showing proof of purchase to the Graduate Division offices.
 Grantees receive reimbursement checks approximately six weeks after submitting receipts.

 Graduate students in any year of study, enrolled in any program at SAIC are eligible to receive the Graduate Dean Professional Development Award.

 Students may submit more than one application each year, and more than one application per deadline.

 Students working together on the same presentation or exhibition must apply as a team.
 The collaborative team should select one representative student to submit the proposal on behalf of the team.
 If the grant is awarded, the lead student will be the sole recipient of the grant payment.

 Students are not eligible to receive the Graduate Dean Professional Development Award if any of the following conditions are true: